Nudjed/pragmatica/privacy.md

 <p>You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.</p>

 <h3>Contact Us</h3>
-<p>If you have any questions about this Privacy Policy, please contact us at: </p>
+<p>If you have any questions about this Privacy Policy, please contact us at - </p>
 <p>Springfield House, Springfield Road, Horsham, West Sussex, RH12 2RG</p>